hraisinz/Problem-Solving/README.md

 * Count the number of times given element occurs in a Linkedlist using recursion
 * Moving last node to front in a Linkedlist
 * Checking the length is  even or odd of Linkedlist without counting
+* Checking two Linkedlist are Identical or Not